SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/ios.md

 {% include alert.html type="warning" icon="warning" header="Unsupported"
 body=disclaimer %}

+This guide assumes that you are using the Merchant Backend Configuration and your backend implements the Merchant Backend API.
+If you are using a custom backend instead, the meaning of `SwedbankPaySDKController` arguments will be different, as well as any errors reported, but the basic process is the same.
+The differences will be highlighted in the chapter on custom backends.

 ## Installation

 The iOS component of the Swedbank Pay Mobile SDK is distributed through [CocoaPods][cocoapods].
 If you do not have CocoaPods installed on your development machine, please install it first according to the [instructions][cocoapods-gettingstarted] at the CocoaPods web page.

 [Add CocoaPods][cocoapods-using] to your project, if needed.
 Then, add the dependency:

-`pod 'SwedbankPaySDK', '0.1.23'`
+`pod 'SwedbankPaySDK', '0.3.3'`

-\[Development note: There is not yet a stable release of the SDK.
-Be prepared for potential API changes before the first stable release.\]
+\[Development note: There is not yet a stable release of the SDK.\]

 Do not forget to run `pod install` after editing the `Podfile`.